 2019 Elections: Here are some interesting details

-New Delhi, April 11: The voters 18 states and two Union Territories will today choose their representatives on 91 seats in Phase 1 of Lok Sabha elections 2019.
+New Delhi, April 11: The voters from 18 states and two Union Territories will today choose their representatives in Phase 1 of Lok Sabha elections 2019.
 A total of nearly 1300 candidates are contesting for 91 seats.

 Here are some interesting details about 2019 elections